 MVISION Cloud leverages machine learning to detect signals of a threat based on behavioral analytics.

-An account compromise can be signaled by changes in user behavior that is defined as a composite of one or more of activity counts, activity types, volume of data downloaded or uploaded, number of times a service is accessed for, rate of access, time of access, etc. A combination of unsupervised and supervised learning is used to detect changes of these behaviors based on all of the user activities supplemented with meta information about both the user and the action.
+- Account Compromise Threat: an account compromise can be signaled by changes in user behavior that is defined as a composite of one or more of activity counts, activity types, volume of data downloaded or uploaded, number of times a service is accessed for, rate of access, time of access, etc. A combination of unsupervised and supervised learning is used to detect changes of these behaviors based on all of the user activities supplemented with meta information about both the user and the action.

-A user exfiltrating sensitive data over a period of time can be signaled by various indicators, such as volume of data transferred in this time window, length of this window, deviation from past behavior, the user’s riskiness, intrinsic risk of the cloud service involved, etc. A combination of unsupervised and supervised learning is used to correctly capture these indicators, and thereby call out potential exfiltration.
+- Insider Threat and Privileged Access Misuse: a user exfiltrating sensitive data over a period of time can be signaled by various indicators, such as volume of data transferred in this time window, length of this window, deviation from past behavior, the user’s riskiness, intrinsic risk of the cloud service involved, etc. A combination of unsupervised and supervised learning is used to correctly capture these indicators, and thereby call out potential exfiltration.

 It is reasonable to expect that an individual’s cloud service usage is different during different times of a day, a week, and a month.
 It is also important to recognize that the usage can change based on the phase of a project that one is working on.
 In summary, usage patterns for a user tend to evolve over time.
 Hence static rule-based detection does not scale, while UEBA-based detection by MVISION Cloud is the effective solution for enterprises.